Call For Moderators for our Women & Bicycles Facebook Group

 The five moderators will collectively:

 - Spur and contribute to group engagement in the online space.

-- Approve and admin of group membership requests on a daily basis.
+- Approve and admin of group membership requests on a twice a week basis.
 This includes direct messaging reminders to people who haven’t answered all of the required questions.

 - Moderate posts and conversations in accordance with group guidelines.
 This includes notifying members who break group guidelines (commonly, compliance with housing availability, for sale posts, and job descriptions).